Sundeck Roof Ideas That Actually Work in the Okanagan

 Consider Wind Exposure

 Hilltop properties in West Kelowna and Lake Country get serious wind.
-We engineer those installs with heavier posts and additional bracing.
+We build those installs with heavier posts and extra bracing, and we size the structure for your exposure.
 If you’re up on a ridge, mention it during your quote so we spec it correctly from day one.

 Frequently Asked Questions